Sri-MERN/Express-hall-booking/README.md

   "room_id": "20030001"
 }

- note- room_id should exist for booking as we have created rooms, anyother ids will throw error because the data will not be present ,
+* note- room_id should exist for booking as we have created rooms, anyother ids will throw error because the data will not  be present ,
- Send- This will success message if the data is added .
+* Send- This will success message if the data is added .

-3.To List customers url as http://localhost:8000/list-customer,
+3.* To List customers url as http://localhost:8000/list-customer,
-  GET- send,
+  * GET- send,
-  This will show the customers who has booked the rooms
+  * This will show the customers who has booked the rooms

-4.To see booked rooms url as http://localhost:8000/booked-rooms, GET - send,
+4.*To see booked rooms url as http://localhost:8000/booked-rooms, GET - send,

-   The bookingDetails required will be displayed here [
+   * The bookingDetails required will be displayed here [
     {
         "name": "Super-Deluxe",